bareboat-necessities/bbn-m5atomS3-lite/bbn_m5atomS3_lite_JSN-SR04T/README.md

 - VCC 3.3 to VCC
 - GND to GND

+## Bilge Level Sensor

+Install it into a cap of PVC pipe.
+Drill a hole for air to escape.
+Mount PVC pipe with sensor on top of it in a bilge.
+The sensor will measure distance to water surface in the bilge, giving you bilge level.

 ## NMEA 0183 XDR

 Produces NMEA 0183 XDR via USB serial with baud rate 4800